 Create User Login

 The password for the user login is automatically created.
 It can only be viewed once.
-The credential can be downloaded as a CSV file.

 When logged into the website using an user login, the user session is restricted from:

 adding or removing API keys

 adding or removing custom domains